Nebraska vs. Illinois College Basketball Game Preview

 Why will Nebraska win

 Illinois did not have a loss against Michigan State a few days ago in 81-72.
 Was this team hitting the wall a bit, or was it just an insult?
-It was probably more of the latter, but the defense could not keep the Spartans down the field, and there is a sudden strange tendency to have issues preventing teams from all three.
+It was probably more of the latter, but the defense could not keep the Spartans off the field, and there is a sudden strange trend of issues preventing teams from all three.

 Nebraska has not been great from the outside, but was great off the field in a fun shootout loss to Penn State a few days ago, and was able to push the Fighting Illini back in mid-January in an overtime loss.